osamaasifoak/osamaasifoak.github.io/README.md

 * Handled user authentication and also setup guest user and dealt with interceptors for verifying and validating user request

 **Rimattire**
-RIMITIRE, a Tyre Inventory App, was developed in order to quickly buy and sell tyre inventory for tyre shops, car dealers, and auto recyclers.
-If you're looking for the perfect tyre for your beauty, this app is your best bet.
+RIMATTIRE, a Tyre Inventory App, was developed in order to quickly buy and sell tire inventory for tire shops, car dealers, and auto recyclers.
+If you're looking for the perfect tire for your beauty, this app is your best bet.

 **Tools: Flutter, GraaphQl**